Teacher Education Majors

 TESL 385 Methods and Materials: Teaching English to Speakers of Other Languages 3 Credits

 This course is an introduction to methods and materials for the teaching of English to speakers of other languages (TESOL).
 Through a program of lectures, readings, discussions, and practical teaching exercises in the field, candidates will explore the educational contexts in which English is taught and learned, methods and materials that teachers use to teach it, and the links between what teachers and learners do in the classroom and what applied linguistic research tells us about how second languages are learned.
 Satisfactory completion of the course indicates that candidates have acquired a basic knowledge of the methodology and materials of TESOL and basic skills in putting that knowledge into practice.
 There is a focus on core curricular areas, pedagogy, and materials for responsive instruction that utilizes research-tested approaches and instructional strategies that actively engage students in learning.
 More advanced study and supervised teaching practice will be acquired as candidates apply these skills in an ESL classroom during their supervised practicum.
-Fieldwork required.
+Fieldwork required (25 hours).

 Offered: every fall.